sinagilassi/PubChemQuery/README.md

-# PubChemQuery
+# 🧪 PubChemQuery

 ![Downloads](https://img.shields.io/pypi/dm/PubChemQuery) ![PyPI](https://img.shields.io/pypi/v/PubChemQuery) ![Python Version](https://img.shields.io/pypi/pyversions/PubChemQuery.svg) ![License](https://img.shields.io/pypi/l/PubChemQuery) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1hKrOe6K1L_fpd6_izhpVXaA1Zmq6Z8Fo?usp=sharing)

-**PubChemQuery:** A Python Package for Accessing Chemical Information from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
+**🔬 PubChemQuery:** A Python Package for Accessing Chemical Information from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).

 PubChemQuery is a Python package that provides a simple and intuitive API for retrieving chemical information from the PubChem database.
 With this package, you can easily fetch chemical data, including:

-* CID (Compound ID) by name
+* 🆔 CID (Compound ID) by name
-* All CIDs by name
+* 📋 All CIDs by name
-* 2D images by CID or name
+* 🖼️ 2D images by CID or name
-* SDF (Structure Data File) by CID or name
+* 📄 SDF (Structure Data File) by CID or name
-* Compound properties, including:
+* 📊 Compound properties, including:
-    - Molecular formula and weight
+    - ⚛️ Molecular formula and weight
-    - SMILES and InChI representations
+    - 🔗 SMILES and InChI representations
-    - IUPAC name and title
+    - ✏️ IUPAC name and title
-    - Physicochemical properties (e.g., XLogP, exact mass, TPSA)
+    - 🧮 Physicochemical properties (e.g., XLogP, exact mass, TPSA)
-    - Structural features (e.g., bond and atom counts, stereochemistry)
+    - 🔍 Structural features (e.g., bond and atom counts, stereochemistry)
-    - 3D properties (e.g., volume, steric quadrupole moments, feature counts)
+    - 🔷 3D properties (e.g., volume, steric quadrupole moments, feature counts)
-    - Fingerprint and conformer information
+    - 👆 Fingerprint and conformer information

 The package offers a straightforward interface, allowing users to access PubChem data with minimal code.
 Whether you're a chemist, researcher, or developer, PubChemQuery simplifies the process of integrating chemical information into your projects.

-**Key Features:**
+**✨ Key Features:**

-Retrieve chemical data by name or CID
+🔎 Retrieve chemical data by name or CID
-Access 2D images and SDF files
+📸 Access 2D images and SDF files
-Get compound properties, including physicochemical, structural, and 3D features Easy-to-use API with minimal code required
+📝 Get compound properties, including physicochemical, structural, and 3D features 🚀 Easy-to-use API with minimal code required

-**Simple and Concise API:**
+**📚 Simple and Concise API:**

 There are functions that perform all of the above-mentioned tasks, making it easy to integrate PubChem data into your projects: